-User Acceptance Testing (UAT) is the final pre-release phase in a business application lifecycle.
-Broadly speaking, UAT’s objective is to validate whether the software is working as intended.
-UAT also ensures that the new features and enhancements in your application supports your business needs.
-Unlike functional testing performed by developers, UAT is performed by business users.
+User Acceptance Testing is the final pre-release phase in the software development lifecycle.
+Broadly speaking, UAT’s objective is to validate that the software is working as intended.
+UAT ensures that new features and enhancements in your application support your business needs, and unlike functional testing performed by developers, UAT is typically performed by end users.

-In this blog, we’ll describe best user acceptance testing practices that enable your organization to safely run UAT cycles faster, to get the most out of your applications.
+In this blog, we’ll discuss the best user acceptance testing practices that ensure user buy-in.
+Additionally, we’ll explain how you can run UAT cycles faster, so you can quickly ensure that your software works, to get the most out of your applications.

 When should the User Acceptance Testing be executed?

-Since UAT is essential for verifying changes right before production, it should be run after unit testing and QA testing.
-This ensures that from the development side, your code and integrations are working as intended before pushing to end users.
+Since UAT is essential for verifying changes right before production, it should be run after unit testing, regression testing, and QA testing.
+UAT is typically the last step before a release is pushed live.

 Factors to consider when performing User Acceptance Testing

-Determining the scope of your UAT testing is crucial.
-If your parameters are too broad, you end up testing too much, wasting business users’ time.
-If your parameters are too narrow, you won’t test enough, which means your application will still be at risk post production.
+Determining the scope of your user acceptance testing is crucial.
+If your parameters are too broad, you end up testing too much and wasting business users’ time.
+If your parameters are too narrow, you won’t test enough, which means your application will still be at risk post-production.

 When defining the scope of your project, you must get input from key business users.
 However, this process is typically wrought with errors.
-Many business users don’t fully know what they should be testing, and because different business users perform different business processes, test coverage is typically not sufficient.
-Additionally, this process is typically done through complex spreadsheets, and takes hours of work to complete.
+Most business users don’t fully know what they should be testing because they don’t fully know all of their business processes.
+As such, the tests they recommend are typically not sufficient to provide adequate coverage.
+Additionally, this process is typically done through complex Excel spreadsheets and takes hours to complete.

-- To gain key user adoption and streamline your scoping phase, organizations should employ a test automation tool that includes Test Discovery functionality.
-This functionality will automate the clunky UAT scope process by showing you, exactly, which actions business users are performing.
-This negates the need for spreadsheets and extended meetings, and ensures your UAT testing has the correct scope.
-It also increases the speed of your UAT cycles.
+- To gain key user adoption and streamline UAT, organizations should employ a user acceptance testing tool that includes Test Discovery functionality.
+Test Discovery automates the inefficient UAT scoping process by scientifically telling you which actions business users are performing.
+This negates the need for complicated spreadsheets and extended meetings between business and IT teams and ensures your team has the correct UAT scope.
+This, in turn, helps increase the speed of your UAT cycles.

-UTA Planning refers to assigning different processes to various business users, and setting timelines for when they must test those processes.
-UAT planning requires iterative input from multiple and often globally dispersed stakeholders.
-However, using spreadsheets is not scalable because sharing and updating them is extremely cumbersome.
-Collecting and analyzing qualitative & quantitative data from multiple stakeholders in a tool like Excel often takes hours to sort through.
+UAT planning refers to assigning different processes to various business users and setting timelines for when they must test those processes.
+UAT planning requires input from multiple, often globally dispersed stakeholders.
+However, using spreadsheets or tracking progress on email threads is not scalable.
+Collecting and analyzing qualitative and quantitative data from multiple stakeholders in a tool like Excel often takes hours.

-With the scope and plan of your UAT process in place, you can now begin testing, and eventually, deciding whether or not to move to production.
+With the scope and plan of your UAT process in place, you can now begin testing to decide whether or not to move to production.